Tidal effects in the total flux and waveform in massless scalar-tensor theories to, respectively, relative 2PN and 1.5PN orders: Intermediate quantities

 \section{Intermediate quantities}

-To derive the 1PN tidal contributions to the gravitational and scalar fluxes and waveforms, as well as to the 2PN orbital phase, it is necessary to first compute a set of intermediate quantities.
+To derive the NNLO flux and orbital phase, as well as the $\text{N}^{1.5}\text{LO}$ waveform, it is necessary to first compute a set of intermediate quantities.
 This section is dedicated to the derivation of these key building blocks.
-The most relevant results are collected in a second \textit{Mathematica} file~\cite{SuppMaterial}, available upon request to interested readers.
+The most relevant results will be made available upon request to interested readers.